fcrespel/sagdevops-containers/README.md

 Each directory contains a `Dockerfile` using multi-stage build to provision the product using the `commandcentral-builder` image and a `template.yaml` file, then copy the installation directory on top of the `java` image.
 The latest fixes are applied by default.
 The `entrypoint.sh` script starts the main product runtime.

+Please refer to each `README.md` file for more details about ports, environment variables, volumes and useful links.

 For more information about Command Central templates, please see the [official documentation](https://documentation.softwareag.com/webmethods/command_central/cce10-5/10-5_Command_Central_webhelp/index.html).

 ### Using Continuous Integration (CI) tools